 - Mileage deductions.
-If your vehicle is used for both personal and business travel, you can deduct a certain amount per mile driven for business (57.5 cents per mile in 2015).
+If your vehicle is used for both personal and business travel, you can deduct a certain amount per mile driven for business (57.5 cents per mile in 2015; 54 cents per mile in 2016).
 However, in case of an audit, you must be able to account for all the miles you reported as a business expense.
 Thus, keep a mileage log and enter your miles traveled after each business trip for proof of your deduction.

 - Asset depreciation.
 When you purchase an asset such as a computer, you typically must depreciate it over 5 years.
 However, under IRS Code Section 179, you may be able to deduct some or all of it in the first year.

 - Charitable deductions.
 Consider your tax bracket and projected tax bill when deciding on the amount to contribute for the year.
 It’s best to make a charitable contribution in the year you’ll gain the most tax benefit.